Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Multiple methods of payment

 Your employees can receive their pay through direct deposit, check payments, or pay cards if required.
-However, I wish the platform supported credit card payments, which could be useful for ad-hoc contractors.
+However, it would be great if the platform supported credit card funding for payroll, which would help small businesses manage cash flow during slow periods.

 Tax calculation and filing